jouros/gorestapi/README.md

 RequestResponse: log event metadata, request and response bodies

 Structure of audit policy:
-level: none, Metadata, Request, RequestResponse
+**level**: none, Metadata, Request, RequestResponse
-users: serviceAccount
+**users**: e.g. system:serviceaccount: (singular) is the prefix for service account usernames, system:authenticated all authenticated users. system:unauthenticated all unauthenticated users etc.
-userGroups:
+**userGroups**: e.g. system:serviceaccounts: (plural) is the prefix for service account groups
-verbs: get, create, update, watch, list, patch, delete
+**verbs**: get, create, update, watch, list, patch, delete
-resources: API groups or group + resources in that group
+**resources**: API groups or group + resources in that group
-namespaces: namespaces that this rule matches.
+**namespaces**: namespaces that this rule matches.
-nonResourceURLs:  Rules can apply to API resources (such as "pods" or "secrets"), non-resource URL paths (such as "/api"), or neither, but not both.
+**nonResourceURLs**:  Rules can apply to API resources (such as "pods" or "secrets"), non-resource URL paths (such as "/api"), or neither, but not both.
 If neither is specified, the rule is treated as a default for all URLs.

 For kube-apiserver testing purpose, I will use minimal-audit-policy.yaml which will log everything in metadata level.
 Logs will be in JSON format.